Civil RTC News

 Right to counsel

-Indigent parents in dependency proceedings have the right to counsel upon request.
+Indigent parents have the right to counsel in permanent guardianship matters.

 Right to counsel